Manjari-99/Quiz-App/README.md

 The backend consists of a local database.
 Only registered users can login and play the quiz.
 The option panel turns red if the answer is correct, green if its incorrect.
 An instructio page illustrates the usage to the users.

-Watch the demo video linked below
+Watch the demo video below

 https://user-images.githubusercontent.com/69254860/231437384-256e9ccb-362a-46d7-9f2b-06a31d6061c4.mp4